 For additions or corrections to this list, please contact us.

 Shopping & attractions

-- Many stores in the Byward Market are open for business on Sunday and so is the Rideau Centre (10 a.m. to 6 p.m.
-Monday).
-Some Metro stores are open with holiday hours.
+- Some stores in the Byward Market are open for business on Sunday and so is the Rideau Centre (10 a.m. to 6 p.m.).

 - If you need last-minute groceries, many Shoppers Drug Mart and IDA drug stores open on the holiday.

-- In Quebec, SAQ liquor stores are open July 1, unless it’s located inside a mall without street access.
+- In Quebec, SAQ liquor stores are open July 1.

 - Banks are closed.

 - Movie theatres are still closed due to COVID-19.

 You can find healthcare services open during holidays by checking holidayhours.ca